draganvasicns/react-test/README.md

 # react-test
-Code for react test and learning
+Code for react test and learning.
-Sample learning code from book 'React for real' [Ludovico Fischer,The pragmatic programmers] with some changes of mine
+Sample learning code from book 'React for real' [Ludovico Fischer,The pragmatic programmers] with some changes of mine.